allaboutevemirolive/turbo-rust-book/README.md

 ```rust
 let file = File::open(input_file).expect("Unable to open input file");
 ```
-Opens the input file for reading and panics with an error message if it fails
+Opens the input file for reading and panics with an error message if it fails.

 ```rust
 let mut buf_reader = BufReader::new(file);
 ```
-Creates a buffered reader for the input file
+Creates a buffered reader for the input file.

 References:
 - https://doc.rust-lang.org/std/io/struct.BufReader.html